Recertification of your CCM designation is required every three years and includes:

 To regain the CCM, the individual must retake the exam and pass using the current CCM exam retake policies.
 Renewal through retesting or through RPs must occur by the scheduled renewal date (end of CCM anniversary date) in order to maintain certification status.

 Loss of Certification

-A CCM that has lapsed may recertify by using either the renewal testing option or by submitting the renewal documentation within the lapsed certification period of 120 days from the expiration date of the certification.
+A CCM that has lapsed or expired may recertify by using either the renewal testing option or by submitting the renewal documentation and payment for each time period in which they’ve missed.
+An additional reinstatement fee may be required.